How to Vet a Research Peptide Vendor — The 2026 Checklist

 What are the red flags that mean walk away?

-Some signals are strong enough to end the evaluation.
-No lot-specific COA.
-Prices far below the market with no explanation (skipped testing is the usual reason).
-An anonymous business with no verifiable identity.
-Crypto-only payment paired with pressure tactics — countdown "flash" discounts, vanishing stock.
-A vendor recently named in FDA warning letters or community scam threads.
-One red flag warrants caution; two or more warrants walking away.
+Some signals are strong enough to end the evaluation immediately.
+No lot-specific COA, or a generic template COA with blank lot fields.
+Prices far below the market (under $50 per 10 mg for high-purity peptides) with no explanation — skipped testing is the usual reason.
+An anonymous business with no verifiable identity, no phone number that connects to a live person, or a domain registered in privacy mode with no accessible business address.
+Crypto-only payment paired with pressure tactics — countdown "flash" discounts that reset daily, vanishing stock claims, or language designed to rush the purchase.
+A vendor recently named in FDA warning letters, DEA seizures, or community scam threads on established forums.
+One red flag warrants caution; two or more warrants walking away without ordering.

 Test small, then scale